SMN48/RESTful-API/Readme.txt

 Sending a GET request to /item/<name> or /store/<name> will return a JSON regarding that resource.
 *Sending a GET request to /item/<name> requires valid JWT authorization.

-Sending a PUT request with a JSON containing a price and store_id to /item/<name> will udpate the values for that item, or create the item if it is not found.
+Sending a PUT request with a JSON containing a price and store_id to /item/<name> will update the values for that item, or create the item if it is not found.